gnubrio/Media-Sorter/README.md

-Image Sorter
+Media Sorter

-The Image Sorter is a Python application built using the Tkinter library, designed to help users organize their image and video files into designated folders.
+This Media Sorter is a Python application built using the Tkinter library, designed to help users organize their image and video files into designated folders.
 It allows users to load images and videos from a selected directory, display them one by one, and move them to predefined destination folders.
 Features:

     Load Images: Users can select a folder containing image and video files to load into the application.